Cccccbt/Winter-Tales/README.md

-# Winter Tales

-Winter Tales is a small collection of game and event assets created for a 2025 winter hackathon theme.
-The repository contains a Windows C++ action prototype alongside a static landing page for the event.

 ## Repository layout

 - `Winter Tales/` — primary C++ source for the 2D action prototype, including a Visual Studio solution (`Winter Tales.sln`).